 Deutsche Bank's SEPA strategy to offer immediate financial benefits to its corporate clients

-Deutsche Bank today announced a four-pillar approach designed to deliver its clients instant financial and business benefits following the launch of the Single Euro Payments Area in January 2008.
+Deutsche Bank today announced a four-pronged approach designed to deliver its clients instant financial and business benefits following the launch of the Single Euro Payments Area (SEPA) in January 2008.

 First and foremost, Deutsche Bank’s corporate clients can reap the financial benefits of SEPA as of Day 1 as a result of the bank’s decision to handle all payments with SEPA criteria in the same way as legacy domestic mass payments, irrespective of format and access channel.
 This approach will deliver immediate and significant savings.
 By effectively treating all payments, regardless of amount, as domestic transactions Deutsche Bank goes far beyond the requirements of the current EU Regulated Payment pricing model applicable to payments below a threshold of €50 000.